-Keys will be issued to College employees only upon the request of their area administrator, e.g., the department chairperson or director.
+- Keys will be issued to College employees only upon the request of their area administrator, e.g., the department chairperson or director.
 There will be no charge for the first-time issuance of a room key.
-However, a \$10 fee will be charged for the replacement of any lost or stolen room key.

-- A written key request form must be completed and must include the signature of the appropriate authorized unit head.
-The key request form must be sent to the Administrative Superintendent of Physical Plant Services (PPS), Mr. Lamont Watson, located in New Hall 12, or faxed to his All key recipients must schedule a time to pick up their keys, in person, at the PPS Locksmith Shop in New Hall 16, ext.
+However, a \$10 fee will be charged for the replacement of any lost or stolen room key. - A written key request form must be completed and must include the signature of the appropriate authorized unit head.
+The key request form must be sent to the Administrative Superintendent of Physical Plant Services (PPS), located in New Hall 12D, or faxed to his All key recipients must schedule a time to pick up their keys, in person, at the PPS Locksmith Shop in New Hall 16, ext.
 3070, and must sign to verify receipt of keys, and to attest to the fact that they agree to return all keys upon their separation from service to BCC. - Key recipients must bring with them a copy of the signed key request form plus a validated BCC identification card.
-The individual to whom the key is issued will be held responsible and accountable for said key until its return. - Unauthorized duplication of any BCC key, or the possession of any unauthorized BCC key, will result in disciplinary procedures and, as outlined in the New York State Penal Code, may result in misdemeanor charges against the individual. - Lost or stolen keys must be immediately reported to the appropriate area administrator and to the Department of Public Safety at (718) 289-5390. - Faculty or staff separating from the College must return all keys and / or pay fines for lost keys prior to completing the exit process with the Department of Human Resources. - BCC students who are issued keys must be authorized by the unit administrator on a semester-to-semester basis and must provide verification of class enrollment for each semester. - In the event of a lockout, call the Locksmith (ext.
+The individual to whom the key is issued will be held responsible and accountable for said key until its return. - Unauthorized duplication of any BCC key, or the possession of any unauthorized BCC key, will result in disciplinary procedures and as outlined in the New York State Penal Code, may result in misdemeanor charges against the individual. - Lost, or stolen keys must be immediately reported to the appropriate area administrator and to the Department of Public Safety at 718.289.5390. - In the event of forgotten keys contact the Department of Public Safety at 718.289.5390 and present your campus ID. - Faculty or staff separating from the College must return all keys and/or pay fines for lost keys prior to completing the exit process with the Department of Human Resources.

+- BCC students who are issued keys must be authorized by the unit administrator on a semester-to-semester basis and must provide verification of class enrollment for each semester. - In the event of a lockout, call the Locksmith (ext.
 3070) and the Department of Public Safety (ext.
 5390). - Broken locks on desks, cabinets or other furniture will be opened by PPS locksmiths at no charge, but these locks will not be repaired; they may be replaced with a new lock and key for a fee of \$20.
 A replacement key for some furniture items will be provided, if available, for a fee of \$3.